 Keywords: Meta-analysis and systematic review, cardiovascular disease (COVID-19), post-traumatic growth (PTG), myocardial infarction, stroke, cardiac procedures

+Introduction

-Since the World Health Organization declaredpr the 2019 novel coronavirus (COVID-19) as a global emergency (Sohrabi et al., 2020), the pandemic has created a sweeping impact on mortalities and detrimental psychiatric consequences (O’Connor et al., 2020; Wang et al., 2022).
+Since the World Health Organization declaredpr the 2019 novel corona-virus (COVID-19) as a global emergency (Sohrabi et al., 2020), the pandemic has created a sweeping impact on mortality and detrimental psychiatric consequences (O’Connor et al., 2020; Wang et al., 2022).

-Unlike other severe diseases (e.g., cardiovascular diseases, cancer), Covid-19 present similar risks to diverse sectors of persons and populations (Krishnamoorthy et al., 2020) and at all levels (individual, family, community, nation, and the word).
+Unlike other severe diseases (e.g., cardiovascular diseases, cancer), Covid-19’s effect is pervasive, influencing many sectors of populations (Krishnamoorthy et al., 2020) and at all levels (individual, family, community, nation, and the word).

-Traumatic experience can cause psychiatric stress and alter human cognition, such as negative thoughts or views of the self and the world (Moreland et al., 2023).
-Conversely, posttraumatic growth (PTG) can also emerge with trauma-related struggles as psychological gains (e.g., positive mindset changes in cognition and worldview) (Calhoun & Tedeschi, 2006).
+Traumatic experience can cause psychiatric stress which can lead to unintended change in human cognition.
+For example, negative thoughts or views of the self and the world (Moreland et al., 2023) can arise as a consequence of exposure to COVID-19.

+In the face of traumatic experience induced by the global pandemic, it becomes increasingly important to examine not only the trauma itself but also the positive affect of traumatic experience.
+Posttraumatic growth (PTG) emerges with trauma-related struggles as psychological gains (e.g., positive mindset changes in cognition and worldview) (Calhoun & Tedeschi, 2006).

 PTG is related to better outcomes of patients with life-altering diseases and trauma survivors (Ma et al., 2022; Pięta & Rzeszutek, 2022; Shand et al., 2015; Tsi et al., 2015; Wang et al., 2022).

 Given the scope of Covid-19 and similar future pandemics, it is necessary to examine if the existential threat could yield PTG as a broad global phenomenon and a modifiable dimension for both patient-centered care and providers’ self-care.

-In 2021, a national representative study of US veterans reported moderate to greater levels of PTG of the pandemic-related PTG, especially among those suffering from posttraumatic stress symptoms (PTSD) linked with positive Covid-19 results (Pietrzak et al., 2021).
+In 2021, a national representative study of US veterans reported moderate to greater levels of PTG resulting from the COVID-19 experience, especially among those suffering from posttraumatic stress symptoms (PTSD) linked with positive Covid-19 results (Pietrzak et al., 2021).
 Most observed domains involved greater positive changes in personal strength, appreciation of life, and social relationships.
-Other small-scale studies on Covid-19 related PTG have also emerged in the United States and beyond.
+Other small-scale studies on Covid-19 related PTG have also emerged in the United States and other countries as well.

-To provide more reliable and robust conclusion on this positive mind-set and worldview gains across different roles (general populations, healthcare providers, and affected patients), we conducted a meta-analytic review.
+To provide more reliable and robust conclusion on this positive mind-set and worldview gains across different roles (general populations, health-care providers, and affected patients), we conducted a meta-analytic review.

-The study employed a systematic approach to synthesize empirical studies examining PTG in COVID-19 in general populations, healthcare providers, and affected patients.
+The study employed a systematic approach to synthesize empirical studies examining PTG in COVID-19 in general populations, health-care providers, and affected patients.
 We aimed to reach a more creditable conclusion for an urgent question: Whether PTG could be observed globally under the threat of COVID-19 to mankind.
 The aim is to evaluate the magnitude and consistency of the pandemic-related change in posttraumatic positive cognition.

-We also …..
-PTG (mention subgroup key points!
-QZ).
+More specifically, this study consider how the effect of PTG behaves in different populations (Nurses, Students, Veterans, Countries, etc.), and how PTG changes at different levels (individual, family, community, nation, and the word).

 Methods